 One cause of depression turns out to be spending one’s time in work that isn’t meaningful.
 But what does “not meaningful” mean, and how and why does it contribute to depression?
 As I’ve written about previously, there are at least six types of social-environmental causes of depression, helpfully cataloged and discussed by Johann Hari in Lost Connections (read my post about the book here).
 One … Continue reading Depression and Disconnection from Meaningful Work

 I often like to use the word ‘philosophy’ in a somewhat unusual way.
 What I mean is philosophy understood as a craft, skill, or art of living.
 This is, actually, how philosophy was originally understood and practiced, in the ancient Greek and Roman periods of what we now call Western philosophy.
 That understanding, and even that practice, has never completely gone away.
 It has, however, … Continue reading Philosophy as an Art of Living

 Have you encountered these difficulties in attempting to live Stoically?
+(Living philosophically?)
 After a conversation I had, some time ago, about living as a Stoic philosopher, I found myself wondering what pitfalls and stumbling blocks a person is likely to encounter when they try seriously to integrate Stoic teachings and practice into their life.
-Four things came … More Four ways we may stumble in attempting to live Stoically
+Four things came to mind almost at once.
+I’m going to … Continue reading Four ways we may stumble in attempting to live Stoically